On Bisimulations for Description Logics

+We also gave a survey on bisimulation-based concept learning in DLs and discussed applications of interpretation minimization.

-Our results found the logical base for concept learning in DLs~\cite{LbRoughification,KSE2012,SoICT2012,ICCCI2012a}.
+This paper is a comprehensive work on bisimulations for DLs.
+Our results found the logical basis for concept learning in DLs~\cite{LbRoughification,KSE2012,SoICT2012,ICCCI2012a,TranHHNN2013,TranNH2014}.
 These cited papers are pioneering ones in applying bisimulation to concept learning and approximation in DLs.
 That is, our results, especially the ones on the largest auto-bisimulations, are very useful for machine learning in the context of DLs.

+{\bf Acknowledgements.} This work was supported by the Polish National Science Centre (NCN) under Grant No.~2011/01/B/ST6/02759.

 \VersionB{

 [4]{

 {\bf {#1}~\ref{#2}. }{\em #3}{#4} }